RuleBasedIntegration/Rubi-5/README.md

 Clearly this compilation should be automated.
 Conceptually that should be relatively fairly straight-forward to do, given the hierarchical nature of the decision tree implicit in *Rubi* 4's pattern matching rules.

 Such a compiler would greatly facilitate the release of *Rubi* 5 with its numerous advantages.
 It will be relatively easy to port *Rubi* 5 to virtually any CAS supporting an if-then-else control construct.
 Also preliminary testing indicates selecting rules using an if-then-else tree rather than pattern matching means *Rubi* 5 will run almost 2-orders of magnitude faster than *Rubi* 4.

+For more on implementing and porting *Rubi*, see the [Plan for Implementing *Rubi* 5](https://github.com/RuleBasedIntegration/Rubi-5/blob/main/Plan%20for%20Implementing%20Rubi%205.md).

 Finally, I'm keeping my focus squarely on perfecting *Rubi* 4 to my satisfaction *before* turning my attention to *Rubi* 5.
 So I invite others having the interest and expertise required to oversee the implementation of *Rubi* 5.